ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_after_installer.txt

 The ESP-r installer does not change the system 'PATH' environment variable.
 You will need to set an environment variable PATH so that the folder /usr/esru/esp-r/bin is known.

-Method one - after the Installer ran there will be a file named bash_profile placed in /usr/esru as well as a file named link_to.
-In in the Cygwin command window the commands (adapt with your own home folder name) would be:
+Method one - In the Cygwin command window (note alternative ./link_to commands):

-cd /home/your_user_name
+  cd
   mkdir bin
-cd /usr/esru
-cp bash_profile /home/your_user_name/.bash_profile
+  cp /usr/esru/bash_profile .bash_profile
-cp link_to /home/your_user_name/bin
+  cp /usr/esru/link_to bin
-cd /home/your_user_name/bin
   HOME=/home/your_user_name
   export HOME
+  cd bin
+  ./link_to /usr/esru/esp-r/bin_X11

+or
-./link_to /usr/esru/esp-r/bin
+  ./link_to /usr/esru/esp-r/bin_GTK

 NOTE the DOT added to the bash_profile in the above command set.
-Nextlogout of cygwin and then log back in and issue the following command echo $PATH
+Next logout of cygwin and then log back in and issue the following command

+  echo $PATH

 what is printed out should include /home/your_home_folder_name/bin